FlaxEngine/FlaxDocs/manual/animation/scene-animations/scene-animation.md

 #### Camera Cut

 **Camera Cut** it a special type of Actor track that is used for Camera shots animations.
 It contains a media event that defines the camera shot with the preview thumbnails.
 Use **+** button to animate camera properties during the cut.
 For camera shots editing use **camera icon** that starts the camera actor pilot mode which enables you to move and orient camera to the editor viewport.
-Then use the viewport widget to stop acotr piloting and add keyframes for the camera shot location.
+Then use the viewport widget to stop actor piloting and add keyframes for the camera shot location.
 Right-click on track header to change the animated camera.

 ## Live-preview